MicrosoftDocs/sql-docs/docs/t-sql/functions/edge-id-from-parts-transact-sql.md

 ## Remarks

-The character representation (JSON) of the edge ID returned by EDGE_ID_FROM_PARTS, is an implementation specific detail.
+- The character representation (JSON) of the edge ID returned by EDGE_ID_FROM_PARTS, is an implementation specific detail.
 EDGE_ID_FROM_PARTS is the only supported way to construct a suitable character representation (JSON) of the edge ID.
-EDGE_ID_FROM_PARTS is useful in cases involving bulk insert of graph nodes into a node table, and is used along with [NODE_ID_FROM_PARTS](./node-id-from-parts-transact-sql.md).
+EDGE_ID_FROM_PARTS is useful in cases involving bulk insert of graph nodes into an edge table.

-For EDGE_ID_FROM_PARTS to return valid character representation (JSON) of a node ID, the `object_id` parameter must be for an existing edge table.
-However, the supplied `graph_id` need not exist in that edge table. `graph_id` just needs to be a valid integer value.
+- For EDGE_ID_FROM_PARTS to return valid character representation (JSON) of a node ID, the `object_id` parameter must be for an existing edge table.
+However, the supplied `graph_id` need not exist in that edge table. `graph_id` can be any valid integer.
 If any of these checks fail, EDGE_ID_FROM_PARTS returns NULL.

 ## Examples